AssafKatz3/SonarQube_Settings_Over_GIT/README.md

 SonarQube currently provides the ability to back up and restore Quality Profiles but not of Quality Gates.
 In addition, this option does not support integration with SCM tools (like Git).

-**The purpose of this project is to enable:**
+**The purpose of this project is to enable continuous configuration by:**
-- *export* of Quality Profiles/Gates from SonarQube to Git.
+- *Export* of Quality Profiles/Gates from SonarQube to Git.
-- *import* of Quality Profiles/Gates from Git to SonarQube.
+- *Import* of Quality Profiles/Gates from Git to SonarQube.

 **Project structure:**
 - The folder `vars` contains groovy scripts that use the existing SonarQube API to import/export profiles/gates.